QuokkaPride/DevonSaliga/README.md

 24.12.27 Working on auto assigning voices for characters with backup selection logic when there are conflicts.

 25.01.01 Updated macro to automate payment to team today.

+25.01.02 Worked on tech and AI goals for year.